Logius-standaarden/API-Design-Rules/sections/designRules.md

                </tr>
             </tbody>
          </table>
          <p>The headers below are only intended to provide additional security when responses are rendered as HTML.
 As such, if the API will never return HTML in responses, then these headers may not be necessary.
-You SHOULD include the headers as part of a defense-in-depth approach if there is any uncertainty about the function of the headers, the types of information that the API returns or information it may return in the future.
+You SHOULD include the headers as part of a defence-in-depth approach if there is any uncertainty about the function of the headers, the types of information that the API returns or information it may return in the future.
          <table>
             <thead>
                <tr>